Probing the QCD Critical End Point with Finite-Size Scaling of Net-Baryon Cumulant Ratios

-Figure~\ref{fig4} presents the field-driven scaling functions for \( C_4/C_2 \), \( C_3/C_1 \), and \( C_4/C_1 \).
-The agreement across these cumulant ratios—each probing different moments of the net-baryon distribution—provides strong evidence that the observed scaling behavior reflects genuine proximity to the QCD critical end point (CEP), rather than artifacts of statistical or procedural origin.
-Notably, each ratio exhibits a distinct divergence pattern consistent with expectations from the 3D Ising universality class: \( C_4/C_2 \), which probes non-Gaussian kurtosis, diverges downward; \( C_3/C_1 \), sensitive to skewness relative to the mean, also diverges downward; while \( C_4/C_1 \), reflecting a convolution of kurtosis and compressibility effects, diverges upward.
-These complementary trends serve as critical cross-checks and reinforce the interpretation of a shared underlying critical behavior.
+Figure~\ref{fig4} shows the field-driven scaling functions for $C_4/C_2$, $C_3/C_1$, and $C_4/C_1$.
+The consistent collapse observed across these cumulant ratios—each probing different moments of the net-baryon distribution—indicates that the scaling behavior reflects proximity to a common critical region rather than statistical or procedural artifacts.
+Each ratio exhibits a distinct divergence pattern consistent with expectations for 3D Ising-like critical behavior: $C_4/C_2$, sensitive to non-Gaussian kurtosis, diverges downward; $C_3/C_1$, reflecting skewness relative to the mean, also diverges downward; while $C_4/C_1$, which combines kurtosis- and compressibility-driven contributions, diverges upward.
+The internal consistency of these complementary trends provides a nontrivial cross-check of the scaling framework and supports a unified critical interpretation.

-The scaling functions shown in Figs.~\ref{fig1}–\ref{fig4} were all obtained using a critical beam energy \( \sqrt{s}_{\text{CEP}} \approx 33.0\,\text{GeV} \), corresponding to thermodynamic parameters \( \mu_{B,\text{CEP}} \approx 130\,\text{MeV} \) and \( T_{\text{CEP}} \approx 158.5\,\text{MeV} \), as determined from the empirical freeze-out curve~\cite{Cleymans:2005xv, Andronic:2009gj}.
-These coordinates provide a consistent anchor in the QCD phase diagram for interpreting critical fluctuations.
-The scaling collapse is achieved using fixed critical exponents from the 3D Ising universality class—further validating both the location and the nature of the CEP.

-The extracted CEP parameters are influenced primarily by four factors: (1) the estimated system size \( L \), (2) the choice of scaling variables, (3) uncertainties in the freeze-out parametrization of \( \mu_B \) and \( T \), and (4) the quality of the data collapse.
-The Glauber-model-based determination of \( L \) introduces an uncertainty below 2\%, leading to minimal distortion in scaling behavior.
-Similarly, alternative freeze-out parametrizations yield shifts of only \( \pm 5\,\text{MeV} \) in \( T_{\text{CEP}} \) and \( \pm 10\,\text{MeV} \) in \( \mu_{B,\text{CEP}} \), demonstrating the stability of the extracted CEP coordinates under reasonable systematic variations.

-Most importantly, the observation of robust scaling collapse across multiple independent cumulant ratios---each governed by the same CEP location and critical exponents---confirms the internal consistency and reliability of the finite-size scaling (FSS) analysis.
-While FSS systematically incorporates finite-volume effects, the variation in scaling fidelity among different cumulant ratios suggests that finite-time effects are present but do not dominate.
-This behavior, consistent with theoretical expectations, reinforces the robustness of the extracted scaling parameters and provides strong support for both the identification of the QCD CEP and its association with the 3D Ising universality class.